Esri.com Art Direction

 The Solution

-A strategy that balances beauty and utility can tell the right visual story at the right time
+Tell the right visual story at the right time

 Establishing when to show what to who was key to meeting the needs of a broad audience.
 New users, unfamiliar with the technology, should be served visuals they can relate to.
 Similarly, a GIS-savvy audience needs more technical detail.